sshovkov/sshovkov.github.io/index.md

 ## Sophia Shovkovy

-Sophomore pursuing a Bachelor's Degree in Computer Science at Arizona State University - Tempe.
+Honors student at the Ira A. Fulton School of Engineering at Arizona State University in Tempe, Arizona.
+Pursuing a Bachelors of Science Degree in Computer Science.

 ### Projects